learning-zone/css-basics/css-multiple-choice-questions.md

 ### Q31.
 A developer uses `line-height: 1.5` without a unit.
 What does this mean?

 - A) 1.5 pixels
-- B) 1.5 times the element's font size
+- B) 1.5 times the element\'s font size
 - C) 1.5em relative to the root font size
-- D) 150% of the parent element's height
+- D) 150% of the parent element\'s height

-**Answer: B) 1.5 times the element's font size**
+**Answer: B) 1.5 times the element\'s font size**

-> A unitless `line-height` is a multiplier of the element's own `font-size`, which is the recommended approach as it scales correctly with inherited font sizes.
+> A unitless `line-height` is a multiplier of the element\'s own `font-size`, which is the recommended approach as it scales correctly with inherited font sizes.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>